DanieleMaijnelli/Cybersecurity-Report/Attack on DC-1 Virtual Machine.md

 #### Valid Accounts &rarr; Local Accounts

 To become root on the target machine, I try the passwords we just found with the corresponding usernames to perform an ssh login with the target machine, hoping in a credential overlap.
 The result is that **user:brian** and **password:my2cents** are valid.
 So, the next step is invoking `ssh brian@192.168.56.102` and inserting the password.
-Then in order to check sudo rights for him invoke `sudo -l`.
+Then in order to check sudo rights for him I invoke `sudo -l`.
 From the result it appears that he has every sudo right.
 To complete the attack, I invoke a shell as root on the target machine with `sudo su`.

 ![Root_Shell](Screen8.png)